bokeh/bokeh/sphinx/source/docs/user_guide/export.rst

 SVG generation
 --------------

-Bokeh can also replace HTML5 Canvas plot output with an Scalable Vector Graphics (SVG) element that can be edited in image editing programs such as Adobe Illustrator and/or converted to a PDF.
+Bokeh can also replace the HTML5 Canvas plot output with a Scalable Vector Graphics (SVG) element that can be edited in image editing programs such as Adobe Illustrator and/or converted to a PDF.